Junaida432/dafontstyle/README.md

-# DafontStyle.io
+# DafontStyle

 ## Free Fonts, Font Previewing, and Typography Resources

 Finding a font should not require opening dozens of tabs, downloading a ZIP file before knowing how the typeface looks, or guessing whether the font matches the project you have in mind.
 DafontStyle.io focuses on a simpler workflow: discover a font, preview it with your own text, review the available font information, and download the font package when it fits your needs.

-DafontStyle.io is a font discovery and download website for designers, developers, students, creators, and anyone who needs a typeface for a project.
+DafontStyle is a font discovery and download website for designers, developers, students, creators, and anyone who needs a typeface for a project.
 The site organizes fonts by style and provides font pages where visitors can preview typography before downloading.

 > **Website:** https://dafontstyle.io/
 ![DafontStyle.io Screenshot](./Screenshot%202026-05-29%20115905.png)